basclab/LME_MixedEffectsERPTutorial/SimulationScripts/ExampleOutputFiles/README.md

 * **LMESimulation_03_OrganizeDataFiles.R**:
   * Sample0443-MeanAmpOutput.csv: This file is identical to the one saved in the [LME tutorial section](https://github.com/basclab/LME_MixedEffectsERPTutorial/tree/main/LMETutorialScripts).

-* **LMESimulation_04_ExtractModelOutput.R**: We imported the Sample0443-MeanAmpOutput.csv file and induced more missing data in later trials across both age groups.
+* **LMESimulation_04_ExtractModelOutput.R**: We imported the Sample0443-MeanAmpOutput.csv file and induced more missing data in later trials and in younger subjects.
   * sampleN1_subN50_modelOutput.csv
   * sampleN1_subN50_trialCount.csv